Florida Books: The Best Books Set in the Sunshine State

 You’ll find a mix of humor, mystery, and romance throughout this light read.
 While the first book is still highly rated, the ratings are higher for all the subsequent titles.

-There are currently 32 books in this series with the most recent published in January 2025, all 32 books are included with Kindle Unlimited as of 2/5/25.
+There are currently 36 books in this series with the most recent published in February of 2026, all of which are included with Kindle Unlimited as of 2/18/26.

 Whistler book cover